shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 # Smart Contracts in Solidity

-Let us start by creating the Decentraskill.sol smart contract in the contracts folder.
+Let us start by creating the `Decentraskill.sol` smart contract in the `contracts` folder.
 Here we first define the global/storage variables of the smart contracts.
-The first two lines of the contract define the smart contract license type and the compatible solidity version respectively.
+The first two lines define the smart contract license type and the compatible Solidity version respectively.

 ```solidity
 // SPDX-License-Identifier: MIT